 Its proximity to London, with its huge consumer demand and great occupational diversity and all that meant in terms of influencing routes of commerce and migration has sometimes led to Essex being treated as one of the Home Counties of south-east England.
 We should beware of attributing too great an influence of the city on the early development of settlement in Essex, bearing in mind that it became a Mercian rather than an Anglian town, that its size during the Middle Ages was relatively modest by modern standards, and that its community like that of most medieval towns was self-centered rather than outward-looking.
 But, as its population grew, its society sophisticated, and it became increasingly the focus of national administration, the need to supply the London/Westminster hub with food and other necessaries obliged the city authorities and merchants to become more broadly engaged with agricultural and market settlements in an expanding hinterland, part of which would eventually become absorbed into the metropolitan entity known as Greater London this study treats Essex as it was prior to that change.

 Routes radiating out between London, or to a lesser extent Colchester, and other large towns or penetrating deeper into East Anglia, to Ipswich, Norwich and Cambridge, encouraged the development of market towns at places like Chelmsford and Braintree as purely commercial ventures; these routes carried traders intent on buying or selling, in particular, wool, textiles, livestock, dairy products, grain, and malt to supply the high demands of the capital's large population.
+Much the same can be seen in other counties; in Oxfordshire, for example, roads leading to Oxford itself (as well as the Thames route to London) were favoured locations for the establishment of markets, new boroughs, or burghal components (some under the title Newland), as at Eynsham, Witney, Cogges, Bampton, Standlake, Bicester, Chipping Norton, and New Woodstock.
 Many London tradesmen did business in Essex or with Essex counterparts, and they purchased Essex real estate.
 The growing dominance of London, economic, social, and administrative, in the Late Middle Ages, favoured those Essex markets located on such routes; the acquisition by London merchants of houses, land, and even manors, in Essex market settlements particularly those closer to the city is a repetitive theme in the histories of those places; in part this reflects the desire of prospering London merchants to invest some of their wealth in land and, at a later period, to obtain country retreats where they might escape the hustle and bustle of the city and rub shoulders more with the gentry class.
 But it may also reflect a desire to obtain a share of the agricultural and pastoral raw resources which dominated Essex produce.

 The other side of the coin, however, was that London was a magnet, offering wider prospects of employment for landless young men looking to acquire skills and training through apprenticeship or for those of an administrative bent, bigger profit or social advancement for businessmen or those with special skills or aptitudes, thereby drawing away to potentially greener pastures some of the more successful or ambitious locals.
 Essex was probably a bigger contributor of immigrants to the city population than any other county, judging from surname evidence.
 London merchants who sought to take over a share of commerce, industry, and real estate in localities within the city's hinterland introduced into those places a social element with other than local interests, while emigrants from market towns to London might build stronger links between the two places.